khulnasoft-bot/primeagent/docker_example/README.md

-# Running AiExec with Docker
+# Running PrimeAgent with Docker

-This guide will help you get AiExec up and running using Docker and Docker Compose.
+This guide will help you get PrimeAgent up and running using Docker and Docker Compose.

 ## Prerequisites